adamsilver/fdpb/01-a-registration-form.md

 Maybe the browser doesn't understand some fancy CSS.
 In this case, browsers just ignore it.
 For example, some browsers that don't understand `border-radius` will show straight edges instead of round ones.
 Users are left unharmed.

 Then there is Javascript, which is more complicated.
 When the browser tries to parse methods it doesn't recognise, it will just throw a hissy fit.
-This can mean half the script executed, but the rest didn't.
-If your script doesn't first check if the methods exist (and function) before using them, then users may get a broken interface.
+This can mean only half the script executes, but the rest doesn't.
+If your script doesn't first check if the methods exist (feature detection) and work (feature testing) before using them, then users may get a broken interface.
 For example, if a button's click handler calls a method that the browser doesn't recognise, the button will do nothing.
 That's bad.

 What's even better is not needing an enhancement at all.
-HTML with a little CSS, can give users a geat experience.
+HTML with a little CSS, can give users an excellent experience.
 It's the content that counts and Javascript doesn't give you that.
 The more you can rely on HTML and CSS, the better.
 I can't emphasise this enough: so often, the basic experience is the best and most performant one[^].
 There's no point in enhancing something if it doesn't *add value*.

 Of course, there are times when the basic user experience isn't as good as it might be.
 And that's when it's time to enhance.
 If the browser, or network fails things still work.
-If the user has a capable browser, they'll get the enhanced experience—great!
+If the user has a capable browser, they'll get the enhanced experience — great!

 Progressive enhancement makes us think about what happens when things fail.
 This way we end up building experiences with resilience baked-in.
 But equally, it makes us think about whether an enhancement is needed at all and if it is, how best to go about it.

-## The password field
+## The Password Field

 ![The password field](.)